-- Financial measures linked to value creation.
-Performance criteria should be linked to the Company's long-term strategy and targets should reflect an appropriate balance between the shorter- and longer-term.
-Strategic measures should be specific and measurable. - Remuneration Committees will need to consider, and explain, appropriate performance criteria in the light of the specific business characteristics of the group in question.
-Performance criteria should fully reflect the performance of the business as a whole and should be applied consistently across measurement periods.

-- The definition of any performance measurement should be clearly disclosed.
+- Performance criteria should be linked to the Company's long-term strategy and long-term value creation, this includes when environmental, social and governance performance targets are chosen.
+Remuneration Committees should clearly explain the materiality of the chosen metrics and their connectivity to the company's strategy. - Remuneration Committees will need to consider, and explain, appropriate performance criteria in the light of the specific business characteristics of the group in question.
+Performance criteria should fully reflect the performance of the business as a whole and should be applied consistently across measurement periods. - The definition of any performance measurement should be clearly disclosed.
 Any adjustments to reported metrics should be clearly explained and the impact on the outcome detailed.
-Members expect the impact of share buy backs and other capital management decisions to be taken into account when determining whether a performance measurement has been satisfied. - Retesting or retrospective changes to performance conditions is not acceptable. - Remuneration Committees should ensure that, when using in isolation either comparative or absolute performance metrics, the result does not produce outcomes that are not in line with the overall performance of the company, its future prospects or the experience of its shareholders over the performance period. - Comparator groups used for performance purposes should be both relevant and representative.
-Where only a small number of companies is used for a comparator group, Remuneration Committees should satisfy themselves that the comparative performance will not result in arbitrary outcomes.
-Awards should not vest for less than median performance. - Where operational measurements are used, they would generally be expected: - To include, subject to business strategy, one or more measures relating to overall business volume or growth - To include one or more measures relating to business efficiency or profitability - To avoid the risk of providing an implicit incentive to take undue operational or financial risks or, in particular, to adopt an unduly risky capital structure. - Where Total Shareholder Return (TSR) relative to a relevant index or peer group is used, Remuneration Committees should satisfy themselves prior to vesting that the recorded TSR or other criterion is a genuine reflection of the company's underlying financial performance, and explain their reasoning. - The calculation of starting and finishing values for TSR should be made by reference to average share prices over a short period of time at the beginning and end of the performance period.
+Members expect the impact of share buy backs and other capital management decisions to be taken into account when determining whether a performance measurement has been satisfied.

+- Retesting or retrospective changes to performance conditions is not acceptable. - Remuneration Committees should ensure that, when using in isolation either comparative or absolute performance metrics, the result does not produce outcomes that are not in line with the overall performance of the company, its future prospects or the experience of shareholders and other stakeholders over the performance period. - Comparator groups used for performance purposes should be both relevant and representative.
+Where only a small number of companies is used for a comparator group, Remuneration Committees should satisfy themselves that the comparative performance will not result in arbitrary outcomes. - Awards should not vest for less than median performance.

+Where Total Shareholder Return (TSR) relative to a relevant index or peer group is used, Remuneration Committees should satisfy themselves prior to vesting that the recorded TSR or other criterion is a genuine reflection of the company's underlying financial performance and explain their reasoning.
+The calculation of starting and finishing values for TSR should be made by reference to average share prices over a short period of time at the beginning and end of the performance period.
 Lengthy averaging periods should be avoided.

-Where TSR is used as a performance criterion and the chosen comparator group includes companies listed in overseas markets, it is essential that TSR be measured on a consistent basis.
+Where relative TSR is used as a performance criterion and the chosen comparator group includes companies listed in overseas markets, it is essential that TSR be measured on a consistent basis.
 The standard approach should be for a common currency to be used.
-Where there are compelling grounds for the calculation to be based on local currency TSR of comparator group companies, then the reasons for choosing this approach should be fully explained. - Where appropriate, Remuneration Committees should take account of The Investment Association Long Term Reporting Guidelines: https://ivis.co.uk/media/12519/Long-Term-Reporting-Guidance.pdf iv.
+Where there are compelling grounds for the calculation to be based on local currency TSR of comparator group companies, then the reasons for choosing this approach should be fully explained.

+Where appropriate, Remuneration Committees should take account of The Investment Association Long Term Reporting Guidelines: https://ivis.co.uk/media/12519/Long-Term- Reporting-Guidance.pdf iv.
 Vesting v.
 Grant Size